MarinPostma/matlang/README.md

 # matlang

-a toy programming language for linear algebra
+a toy programming language with matrices in mind

 ## guide